 Ice Maker Stopped Working?
 Check These Things First.

-Reading Time: 6 minutes Troubleshooting
+Reading Time: 5 minutes Troubleshooting & Maintenance

 Normally you open the ice storage bin, grab the ice you need, and move on.
 You do this dozens of times each week without giving it a second thought, but what happens when you find that your supply is lower than normal?
 Your first instinct may be to assume that less ice means the ice maker stopped working, however this is not necessarily the case.
 Let’s do some ice machine troubleshooting.